rollkit/lumen/README.md

 Custom RPC namespace `txpoolExt` that provides:

-- `txpoolExt_getTxs`: Retrieves pending transactions from the pool as RLP-encoded hex strings
+- `txpoolExt_getTxs`: Retrieves pending transactions from the pool as RLP-encoded bytes
 - Configurable byte limit for transaction retrieval (default: 1.98 MB)
 - Efficient iteration that stops when reaching the byte limit